rmeister/yawl/README.md

 ### Hardware

 - An ESP8266 module
-- A source of light that is dimmable via PWM
+- A source of light that is dimmable via PWM (I use a 10W LED + driver from China)

 ### Software